rockero-cz/rockero-wiki/en/general.md

 ## Attributes

-- Native attributes from Laravel (e. g. $fillable) should have been without comment.
+- Native attributes from Laravel (e.g. $fillable) should have been without comment.
 - Also without a type hint because you will never access the property

 ```php